 The root note is always available on the C# key, while the fifth note is always assigned to the D# key; with them, you can always play the lowest notes of an arpeggio.

-This octave also includes a 'mute all strings' key (F#).
+This octave also includes an 'all mute' key (F#).